 • Won’t start until conditions are “perfect”

-• Give up because it can’t be done “right”
+• Abandoning projects because they can’t be done “right”

-• Criticize your own work before anyone else can
+• Criticizing your own work before anyone else gets the chance

 ❓ Sound familiar?
 You’ve rewritten the same email five times.
 You’ve scrapped projects because one section wasn’t right.
 You’ve said “I’m almost done” for six months.

 You learned early that mistakes meant losing love, approval, or safety.
 Maybe your parents expected A’s or nothing.
-Maybe you got the message that being good was the only way to be loved.
-Perfectionism became your armor.
-If everything is perfect, no one can criticize you.
+Maybe you absorbed the message that being good was the only path to being loved.
+Perfectionism became armor: if everything is perfect, no one can criticize me.

-💡 The painful truth: You’re not actually afraid of doing bad work.
-You’re afraid that if you’re not perfect, you’re not worthy of love.
+💡 The painful truth: The fear underneath isn’t about doing bad work.
+It’s that without perfection, you’re not worthy of love.

 • Ship early, iterate publicly

-• Practice intentional imperfection.
-On purpose.
+• Practice intentional imperfection on purpose.
+Send the email with a typo.
 It will feel terrible.
 Do it anyway.

 Learn more about Type 1